 - The complex hydrology of the area, whilst attributing to unique natural features, poses challenges for development.
-This is particularly the case where logical spatial expansion need to take place. - The impacts of Climate Change are being experienced in a local scale in the following respects: - 0 Abstraction of water from the various Coastal Lakes have reached ecological reserve limits during periods of extended drought.
+This is particularly the case where logical spatial expansion need to take place. - The impacts of Climate Change are being experienced in a local scale in the following respects: - Abstraction of water from the various Coastal Lakes have reached ecological reserve limits during periods of extended drought.
 The long term ecological and aquatic impacts are unknown, particularly where these systems feed into estuarine systems - Severe flood events have yielded disaster implications for unplanned settlements with flood prone/ flood risk areas.
-Whilst this is the case, these are settlements that impact on environmental services by virtue of wetland degradation. - The Richards Bay northern beaches in particular have been confronted with severe erosion, with a result that emergency coastal defenses were required.
-It is also a fact that the Northern beaches are not being adequately replenished at the required rate of sand volumes from the Transnet sand bypassing scheme. - Environmental Offsets linked to the Port expansion render significant unknowns from an institutional/ governance perspective but equally from the perspective of physically transforming the affected environmental from current land use. - Further land development is likely to render biodiversity implications
+Whilst this is the case, these are settlements that impact on environmental services by virtue of wetland degradation. - The Richards Bay northern beaches in

-the new expanded municipal

-boundaries.

-0 The uMhlathuze Municipality has also

-initiated the process of preparing a

-Comprehensive Integrated Transport

-Plan (CITP) with the assistance of the

-Department of Transport.

-0 The location of the current Richards

-Bay airport poses challenges in terms

-of operations and future

-•

-development.
-The Spatial

-Development Framework (SDF) of the

-Municipality has identified, at a high

-level, a favourable corridor for an

-airport precinct and a pre-feasibility

-study for the proposed relocation of

-the Richards Bay airport has been

-completed.
+- Currently the flow to the existing macerators and WWTW is some 35 Ml/d.
+The required capacities for the anticipated flow for the existing, planned and approved developments are expected to be around 75 Ml/d.
+The required capacities for the anticipated flow for the existing, planned and approved developments together with the remaining potential of expansion areas A to H are expected to be of the order of 185 Ml/d. - An annual maintenance and refurbishment/replacement budget should be provided in addition to the budget required for recurrent expenses.
+Maintenance at 4% of the estimated capital cost of the infrastructure per annum; and Refurbishment/replacement at 2% of the estimated capital cost of the infrastructure. - The Municipality reviewed its Arterial Road Framework Plan during 2009.
+The plan needs to be updated given the new expanded municipal boundaries. - The uMhlathuze Municipality has also initiated the process of preparing a Comprehensive Integrated Transport Plan (CITP) with the assistance of the Department of Transport. - The location of the current Richards Bay airport poses challenges in terms of operations and future development.
+The Spatial Development Framework (SDF) of the Municipality has identified, at a high level, a favourable corridor for an airport precinct and a pre-feasibility study for the proposed relocation of the Richards Bay airport has been completed.